EndianTribe/Reconcile-Website/content/en/docs/under_the_hood/technical details.md

 ### Github

-Github definitely beats copying and pasting Dropbox folders.
+[Github](https://github.com) definitely beats copying and pasting Dropbox folders.

 ## Frontend Library

 ### Jetpack Compose

-This project uses the declarative Jetpack Compose for UI composition instead of the old imperative Android View system.
+This project uses the declarative [Jetpack Compose](https://developer.android.com/jetpack/compose) for UI composition instead of the old imperative [Android View system](https://developer.android.com/reference/android/view/View).
 While Google has not terminated support for Android View, it is clear that Google intends for Jetpack Compose to be the future for native Android UI development.

 ### Material3

-Material3 is a collection of UI components available in Jetpack Compose that adhere to the Material Design guidelines.
+[Material3](https://m3.material.io) is a collection of UI components [available in Jetpack Compose](https://developer.android.com/jetpack/androidx/releases/compose-material3) that adhere to the [Material Design](https://material.io/design) guidelines.
 It provides a solid foundation for aesthetic and consistent user interface while maintaining ease of use and robustness.

 ## Backend Services

 ### Authentication

-Firebase Authentication provides the app with secure authentication service.
-Currently the app is configured to use Google as the federated Single Sign-On provider.
+[Firebase Authentication](https://firebase.google.com/docs/auth) provides the app with secure authentication service.
+Currently the app is configured to use Google as the [federated Single Sign-On](https://firebase.google.com/docs/auth/android/google-signin) provider.
 In this setup, the app uses a Google authentication token from a logged-in Android device to verify identity against Firebase Authentication backend.

 ### Database

-Firebase Firestore provides the app with realtime offline-capable NoSQL database service.
-NoSQL databases such as Firestore provides constant time hashed queries, which is critical to the app's performance.
+[Firebase Firestore](https://firebase.google.com/docs/firestore) provides the app with realtime offline-capable NoSQL database service.
+NoSQL databases such as Firestore provides constant-time hashed queries, which is critical to the app's performance.
 Additionally, the API intelligently caches data when internet connection becomes unavailable, thereby eliminating issues related to reduced app functionality when offline.

 ## Design Patterns